-This Consultation Plan has been prepared to engage and consult with stakeholders that may be impacted by the Pipeline Project.
-The Consultation Plan generally seeks to engage with stakeholders with a non-technical interest such as the general community, private and public landowners, land occupiers, indigenous groups and local interest groups directly impacted by the Pipeline Project.
+This Consultation Plan has been prepared to engage and consult with stakeholders that may be impacted by the Project.
+The Consultation Plan generally seeks to engage with stakeholders with a non-technical interest such as the general community, private and public landowners, land occupiers, indigenous groups and local interest groups directly impacted by the Project.

-It is acknowledged that additional government and private entities will be consulted during the design and approval processes for the Pipeline Project, which may occur outside of the processes outlined in this Consultation Plan.
-In addition to this, the Consultation Plan does not specifically address stakeholders relevant to the gas import jetty proposed as part of the AGL Gas Import Jetty and Pipeline Project.
+It is acknowledged that additional government and private entities will be consulted during the design and approval processes for the Project, which may occur outside of the processes outlined in this Consultation Plan.

 As a minimum, stakeholders that are to be engaged as part of this Consultation Plan are identified in Attachment D. The matrix in Attachment D also includes responsibilities for engagement and ongoing relationship management.
 It is with these parties that APA seeks to build an open, ongoing relationship to facilitate clear channels of communication and feedback.
-APA will be responsible for all consultation in relation to the development of the pipeline with any broader consultation regarding the importation of gas or the operation of the port/jetty component the responsibility of AGL.

-5 Pipeline development and stages of consultation
+5 Project development and stages of consultation

-The Consultation Plan has been developed around different stages of the Pipeline Project's development.
-These stages form logical phases of consultation, with distinct aspects in relation to the provision of information, the method of consultation and level of engagement required with relevant landowners for each stage.
-The relevant stages along with a description of the likely consultation requirements for each stage are illustrated in Figure 5.1.
+The Consultation Plan has been developed around different stages of the Project's development.
+These stages form logical phases of consultation, with distinct aspects in relation to the provision of information, the method of consultation and level of engagement required with relevant landowners and other stakeholders for each stage.
+The relevant stages along with a description of the likely consultation requirements for each stage are illustrated in Figure 5-1.